luciernaguz/python-challenge/README.md

 # python-challenge
 Python Challenge
-This challenge if for practice Python´s
+This challenge if for practice Python´s script.